kleopatra999/wix.github.io/_posts/2013-12-06-scala-at-wix.md

 ### XML

-Don't use the scala.xml package; first of all, do you really neex XML support? if all you need is serialization, consider using JSON.
+Don't use the scala.xml package; first of all, do you really need XML support? if all you need is serialization, consider using JSON.
 If you really need XML, use JAXB.

 ### JSON